petkaantonov/bluebird/docs/docs/coming-from-other-languages.md

 ##Objective-C

-If you're familiar with PromiseKit, it is based on a same specification bluebird is based on so the API should feel familiar right away.
+If you're familiar with [PromiseKit](https://github.com/mxcl/PromiseKit), it is based on a same specification bluebird is based on so the API should feel familiar right away.

+##Swift

+Both [PromiseKit](https://github.com/mxcl/PromiseKit) and [Bluebird.swift](https://github.com/AndrewBarba/Bluebird.swift) are based on the Promise/A+ specification.
+[Bluebird.swift](https://github.com/AndrewBarba/Bluebird.swift) aims to closely match our API when appropriate.